 There is a lot of media attention on the January credit card statement dread!
 Just watch the breakfast shows or nightly news…

-Avoid this drama by knowing what you can manage, understanding your budget and sticking to your limits.
+Avoid this drama by knowing what you can manage, understanding your money plan and sticking to your limits.

 5. Online Shopping – Naughty but Nice!!!